Why I Serve: Capt. Fernando Fanola

 |Downloads:

 This work, Why I Serve: Capt.
-Fernando Fanola, by SSG Mahsima Alkamooneh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Fernando Fanola, by SPC Tyler Becker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT